Audi e-tron Sportback interior & comfort

 Quality is another high point for the e-tron Sportback.
 Everything feels beautifully built – and so it should for this car’s near-£80k list price.
 We’ve not had a chance to sit in the range-topping Vorsprung model, but if this entry-level S line is anything to go by, we’ve little reason to believe the flagship e-tron would have any trouble rivalling the far pricier Bentley Bentayga for build quality, fit and finish.

 Equipment, options & accessories

-Unlike the standard SUV, the entry-level Sportback comes in flashy S line spec, with prices starting from a smidge over £80,000.
-With it, this brings kit like privacy glass and larger 21-inch alloy wheels, as well as Matrix LED headlamps and scrolling indicators front and rear.
-Inside, there’s electrically adjustable and S-embossed front sport seats covered in Valcona leather.
+Unlike with the standard e-tron, the entry-level Sportback is flashy S line spec, with prices starting from a smidge over £70,000.
+This brings kit like privacy glass and 21-inch alloy wheels, as well as matrix LED headlamps and scrolling indicators front and rear.
+Inside, there are power-adjustable and S-embossed front sport seats covered in Valcona leather.

 Infotainment, apps & sat nav

-There’s no denying the Audi e-tron’s infotainment system is packed with features.
+There’s no denying the e-tron Sportback's infotainment system is packed with features.
 The graphics look slick, and the menus are pretty easy to navigate, too.
 If you don’t like the setup, you can hook up your smartphone using Apple CarPlay or Android Auto (both standard) for a more familiar range of media and navigation apps.

 In This Review

 - 1VerdictThe Audi e-tron electric SUV now has a coupe-style 'Sportback' variant – but is it worth paying more for?